-Outstanding performers are selected for this event by the faculty from the Finals Recitals.
+Understand that this process is subject to change based on the State and University COVID restrictions.
+Outstanding performances are selected for this event by the faculty from the video submissions.
 Concert attire is required.
 Faculty will determine the specific music (movement, etc.) for this recital.
-The event is recorded by the department and a reception honoring the performers follows.
-Students are notified the day following the last Finals Recital of their selection for the Honors Recital.
-The list is posted on the bulletin board outside the music office and sent via e-mail.
-Students and accompanists should arrive at least 30 minutes prior to the recital time and they should check in with the stage manager.
+The event is recorded by the department but because of COVID restrictions will take place online.
+Students will be notified in a timely manner to allow for preparation of the final recordings to be submitted.
 Please note that all music majors are required to attend the Honors Recital, a departmental celebration of all the semester's accomplishments.